huitang-earth/Paleoclim_bias_correction/README.md

 The bias-corrected monthly averaged daily maximum temperature, daily minimum temperature and precipitation, are used for calculating **bioclim variables** using the “biovars” function from [dismo](https://cran.r-project.org/web/packages/dismo/index.html) package in R.

 ## Folder content
 - **Liu_etal_2023**: scripts for generating bias-corrected climate data and bioclim variables for Early Miocene, Late Miocene and Pliocene, and interpolating the data to the fossil sites in China for redescripition mining.
+The downstream application can be found [**here**](https://github.com/zliobaite/redescription-asia-neogene)

+## Other relevant github repos